CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 ### COMBAT

-Combat consists of one or more attacks that must be resolved one at a time.
-An attack consists of one or more strikes.
+Combat consists of one or more _attacks_ that must be resolved one at a time.
+An attack consists of one or more _strikes_.
 Characters and attacks have prowess (the number before the slash in the lower left of the card), which is used to determine the outcome of strikes.

 Strikes are assigned in the following manner:

  1. The defending player may assign one strike each to any untapped characters he wants.
  2. The attacking player may assign strikes to any characters that are not already assigned strikes.